bartoszbialecki/ai-travel-planner/.ai/db-plan.md

 #### attractions

-- Brak RLS – atrakcje mogą być współdzielone globalnie.
+- No RLS – attractions can be shared globally.

 #### users

-- RLS nie jest wymagane – dostęp tylko przez Supabase Auth.
+- RLS not required – access only via Supabase Auth.

-## 5. Dodatkowe uwagi i wyjaśnienia
+## 5. Additional Notes and Explanations

-- Wszystkie klucze główne to UUID (gen_random_uuid), co ułatwia skalowanie i integrację z Supabase.
+- All primary keys are UUIDs (gen_random_uuid), which facilitates scaling and integration with Supabase.
-- Plany i powiązane aktywności są usuwane kaskadowo po usunięciu użytkownika.
+- Plans and related activities are deleted in cascade when a user is deleted.
-- Dni planu są reprezentowane przez pole `day_number` w plan_activity (brak osobnej tabeli days).
+- Plan days are represented by the `day_number` field in plan_activity (no separate days table).
-- Aktywności mogą być współdzielone między planami przez tabelę attractions.
+- Activities can be shared between plans via the attractions table.
-- Pola tekstowe mają ograniczenia długości zgodnie z wymaganiami.
+- Text fields have length limits according to requirements.
-- Budżet i waluta są opcjonalne.
+- Budget and currency are optional.
-- Ograniczenie do 30 dni na plan jest wymuszane przez CHECK na day_number.
+- The 30-day limit per plan is enforced by a CHECK on day_number.
-- Akceptacja aktywności jest przechowywana w polu `accepted` w plan_activity.
+- Activity acceptance is stored in the `accepted` field in plan_activity.
-- Logi błędów generowania są powiązane z planem w osobnej tabeli.
+- Generation error logs are linked to a plan in a separate table.
-- Indeksy i ograniczenia zapewniają wydajność i spójność danych.
+- Indexes and constraints ensure data performance and consistency.
-- RLS zapewnia, że użytkownik widzi tylko swoje plany i powiązane dane.
+- RLS ensures that a user only sees their own plans and related data.